History of Indiana: Mississippians

 Evidence suggests that after the collapse of the Hopewell, Indiana had a low population until the rise of the Fort Ancient and Mississippian culture around 900 AD.
 The Ohio River Valley was densely populated by the Mississippians from about 1100 to 1450 AD.
 Their settlements, like those of the Hopewell, were known for their ceremonial earthwork mounds.
 Some of these remain visible at locations near the Ohio River.
 The Mississippian mounds were constructed on a grander scale than the mounds built by the Hopewell.
 The agrarian Mississippian culture was the first to grow maize in the region.
 The people also developed the bow and arrow and copper working during this time period.

 Mississippian society was complex, dense, and highly developed; the largest Mississippian city of Cahokia (in Illinois) contained as many as 30,000 inhabitants.
 They had a class society with certain groups specializing as artisans.
 The elite held related political and religious positions.
 Their cities were typically sited near rivers.
 Representing their cosmology, the central developments were dominated by a large central mound, several smaller mounds, and a large open plaza.
 Wooden palisades were built later around the complex, apparently for defensive purposes.
-The remains of a major settlement known as Angel Mounds lie east of present-day Evansville.
+The remains of a major settlement known as Angel Mounds lie east of present-day Evansville, capital of the Angel Chiefdom that dominated the Kentucky Western Coal Field.
 Mississippian houses were generally square-shaped with plastered walls and thatched roofs.
 For reasons that remain unclear, the Mississippians disappeared in the middle of the 15th century, about 200 years before the Europeans first entered what would become modern Indiana.
 Mississippian culture marked the high point of native development in Indiana.